TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/FileUpload.rst

 Some possible ways to deal with this:

-*   Implement the file handling as a DTO.
+*   Implement the file handling as a :ref:`DTO <concept-dto>`.
 The key idea here is to decouple the uploaded file into its own domain model object.
 You can pass that along (including its persistence identity) from one form step to the next, and only in the final step you would take care of transferring the data of this DTO into your actual domain model, and attach the FileReference object.

 *   Or use client-side JavaScript.
 You could create a stub in your Fluid template that has placeholders for user-specified data, and then fills the actual data (before